SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 If you want to compile the hl extern code you just modified, or you just want to set up hashlink compilation, run the build.xml's in "hashlinkBuildXmls" folder.
 Then, you just `lime test hl` and everything runs good!

-(Hashlink support is being progressed so that part doesn't matter for now and you )
+(Hashlink support is being progressed so that part doesn't matter for now and you can already compile it on c++)

 # Credits